-Throughout this report, the term adult is used to reference the parent or guardian receiving PAT program services.
+Throughout this report, the terms adult, parent, and caretaker are used to reference the parent or guardian receiving PAT program services.
 Child refers to those individuals whose parents or guardians are receiving PAT services.
 Families refer to both the child and parent/guardian, which is particularly important because a significant amount of the PAT program data was available only at the family level.